Showing posts with label one record at a time. Show all posts

 The highlights are the opening track "Psychological" alongside the singles "I'm With Stupid" and "Minimal".
 I also like the final track "Integral" and the melody on "The Sodom And Gomorrah Show" is really infectious.
 The remaining seven tracks however aren't really to my taste.

 "Twentieth Century", "Indefinite Leave To Remain" and "Luna Park" are especially disappointing as they meander along with weak melodies and dull production.
 I reserve particular scorn for the Dianne Warren composition "Numb" as it is an insipid, second-rate song that probably cost the boys a fortune to obtain.
-Having spent so much money I assume they felt duty bound to release it as a single but artistically it doesn't warrant attention.
+Having spent so much money I assume they felt duty bound to release it as a single, but artistically it doesn't warrant attention.

 It's quite ironic that the best song recorded in this whole period is consigned to the companion piece "Fundamentalism" and not included on the main album.
 "Fugitive" was created with the genius producer Richard X and it outshines everything else on these records by a long way.
 The Trentemøller remix of "The Sodom And Gomorrah Show" is deserving of attention and the Lobe mix of "Minimal" is passable.